Diabetes in Schools Website User Terms

 7 Periods where system is unavailable

-8 Security Requirements
+8 Security requirements

-8.1 You must comply with any instructions we give you about how to use our website and must not do anything that interferes with or adversely affects the normal operation of the website (including the ability of other users to access or use the website).
+8.1 You must comply with any instructions we give you about how to use our Website and must not do anything that interferes with or adversely affects the normal operation of the Website (including the ability of other users to access or use the Website).

-8.2 You are responsible for ensuring the security of the systems and devices that you use to access our website, including through use of appropriate virus-checking and other security software.
+8.2 You are responsible for ensuring the security of the systems and devices that you use to access our Website, including through use of appropriate virus-checking and other security software.

-9 Privacy and confidentiality
+9 Privacy and cookies

 (a) calling 1800 637 700; or

-(b) visiting the website at https://diabetesinschools.com.au/privacy-policy/. or https://www.ndss.com.au/privacy-policy/
+(b) visiting the website at https://www.ndss.com.au/privacy-policy/

 10 Website links